d031182/modeling-in-sap-data-warehouse-cloud/README.md

-this page has moved to
+this repository has moved to
 https://github.com/SAP-samples/data-warehouse-cloud-modeling